127labs/generator-duxedo/README.md

 # generator-duxedo
-> No bullshit React + Redux boilerplate generator
+> No bullshit React + Redux project generator

-Duxedo is an opinionated React + Redux boilerplate generator that includes various utilities to help you focus on writing your redux application and not worry about setting up.
+Duxedo is a highly opinionated React + Redux project generator that includes various utilities to help you focus on what you do best, and forget the configuration for once.

+### Motivation
+Getting into react development is very challenging especially if you are new to the ecosystem.
+Our goal is to develop generator commands akin to that of frameworks like Phoenix and Rails for the React and Redux stack.

+### Features
+1. React
+3. Redux
+4. Redux Saga
+5. Karma + Chai + Sinon
+6. Hot Module Reloading OOTB
+7. Webpack
+8. Sass
+9. Highly opinionated ducks architecture [Ducks](https://github.com/erikras/ducks-modular-redux)

 ### Usage